dataisbeautiful/scrapy_samples/README.md

 Spider showing how to take start_urls from database and store resutls in mysql

 ##parameterdemo
-Spider that takes multiple arguments
+Spider that takes multiple arguments, in this case the year and month of the archive page to scrape.

 Call with: